-There is lots of wonderful decadence in Italy, from bare-bottom statues to scrumptious food.
-If you were hoping for a tale about hot decadence of a carnal variety, you’ll be disappointed, but if you are a foodie and a chocoholic, good.
+There’s a lot of wonderful decadence in Italy, from bare-bottom statues to scrumptious food.
+If you were hoping for a tale about hot Italian decadence of a carnal variety, you’ll be disappointed, but if you are a chocoholic, good.
 This one is for you.

-Although I’ve been to Italy half a dozen times or so, I’d never been there during the winter months and so never came across the cioccolata calda, hot chocolate, which is pure, well, decadence.
-It is not related to what in the US or my native Holland you might call “hot chocolate,” so read on:
+Although I’ve been to Italy half a dozen times or so (and once had a near death experience in Rome), I’d never been there during the winter months and so never came across the cioccolata calda, hot chocolate, which is pure, well, decadence.
+It’s not related to what in the US or my native Holland you might call “hot chocolate” or “warme chocolademelk,” so read on:

-One cool February afternoon in Rome (a couple of years ago) I spooned empty this mug while sitting on a little terrace warmed by gas heaters in Via della Carozze near the Spanish Steps.
+One cool February afternoon in Rome (a few of years ago) I spooned empty this mug while sitting with my American prince on a little terrace warmed by gas heaters in Via della Carozze near the Spanish Steps.
 I thought I had died and gone to chocolate heaven.
 (Fortunately dinner wasn’t until 9, Italian style.)

 I said spooned, because it is too thick to drink.
-It was fabulous, it was yummie delicious, it was out of this world.
+It was fabulous, it was yummie delicious, it was out of this world, it was a revelation.

 And yes, I have a recipe!
 It works beautifully and tastes just the way I had it in Rome.
 I use 72 – 75% dark chocolate.
-The better the chocolate the better the hot chocolate will be (imagine that), so don’t try this with some cheap stuff.
+The better the chocolate the better the hot chocolate will be (imagine that), so DO NOT try this with some cheap stuff.

 ITALIAN CIOCCOLATA CALDA